stephlaf/petal-technical/README.md

 # README

-### Rails 7 API providing access to the CRUD actions on a Psql database of Pokemons
+### Rails 7 API providing access to the CRUD actions on a Postgresql database of Pokemons

 ### Usage:
 - Clone the repo